xquilt/pdfDecrypt/README.md

 # pdfDecrypt
-A small python script to decrypt pdf files , it simply brute force either a set of words you have at a word list , or you can use a range of number , combinations of words / letters / numbers
+A small python script to decrypt pdf files

+It simply brute force either:
+-Set of words you have at a word list
+-Rrange of numbers
+-combinations of words / letters / numbers (yet to come)